Mulpeter91/Github-Actionman/README.md

 or [Google's integration actions](https://github.com/google-github-actions), but they can also be stored and executed in the same repository.

 A step utilises the `uses` keyword when executing a `composite action`.
-In the below example you will notice two steps each using a composite action, the first is using github's shared `actions/checkout@v2` and the other is using our local `composite action`.
+In the below example you will notice two steps each using a composite action.
+The first is using github's shared `actions/checkout@v2` and the other is using our local `composite action`.

-Composite actions dependent on targeted releases to know which version of the code to execute.
+Composite actions depend on targeted releases to know which version of the code to execute.
 In the case of `checkout@v2` this is referencing release `v2` in the `checkout` repository.
 You need to checkout your code in order to build it, test it or in our case execute composite actions.

 [**Workflow**](https://github.com/Mulpeter91/Github-Actionman/blob/main/.github/workflows/ex3-composite-action.yml)